unpoly/unpoly/src/unpoly/pages/url-patterns.md

 Some Unpoly features let you match an URL using *URL patterns*.
 URL patterns are a powerful tool to define [overlay close conditions](/closing-overlays#close-conditions) or [adding aliases to navigation items](/a-up-alias).

 This page describes the expression system Unpoly uses to match URL patterns.
-Please note that regular expressions (i.e., regexes) are not supported.
+Please note that regular expressions ("regexes") are not supported.
 You must use the expression system described on this page.

 ## Matching an exact URL